tgieruc/Representation-of-Women-in-Movies/docs/index.md

 {% include first_appearance_per_decade_per_gender.html %}

 We can see on this graph that on average women appear later in the credits than men.
 Women have therefore less often lead/important roles, as actors who appear earlier in the credits are very often the main characters.
 Interestingly, women’s first appearance ranking seems to be increasing over the years, compared to men who stay at the same rank.
-This would mean that female characters got less important over the years compared to their male counterpart.
+This would mean that female characters got less important over the years compared to their male counterparts.

 We continued the analysis by looking at the percentage of female and male actors in each movie, and comparing this number to the movie’s impact score.